Lemon and blueberry loaf cake

 How can kids help to make the lemon blueberry loaf?

-The other great thing about this bake is that it’s really easy to make, so perfect for kids or beginner bakers.
+The great thing about this bake is that it’s really easy to make, so perfect for kids or beginner bakers.
 There are lots of simple tasks kids can help with.

 Even young children will be able to help measure out all the ingredients and mix them together.
-My kids also enjoyed zesting and juicing the lemon (although be very careful of small fingers on a grater.
+My kids also enjoyed zesting and juicing the lemon (although be very careful of small fingers on a grater).

 The very simple lemon glaze is an easy decoration kids can take charge of.
 Mixing it together and drizzling it on top is a very easy way of decorating the loaf that anyone can make look good.